 Your Book Author:

 Philip is an independent IT-Consultant living in Berlin.
-He started working with Java back in 2015 and has used it for multiple applications in several industries.
+He started working with Java back in 2015 and has used it together with Spring Boot for multiple applications in several industries.
 Testing is an integral part of his daily work as he is a profound craftsman.

 Once Philip understood the ins and outs of the Java testing landscape, writing tests makes as much fun as writing production code for him.
 He's also a won around TDD (Test Driven Development) practitioner and regularly shares testing techniques among his colleagues and clients.